Granby, CO Homes for Sale & Real Estate

 Granby also has a solid artistic community, with local artists showing work in galleries and public spaces throughout the Main Street district on East Agate Avenue.
 The town's focus on supporting local businesses and preserving its railroad history gives it a character distinct from the more resort-oriented communities to the east.

-Dining, Entertainment & Shopping
+Dining, Entertainment and Shopping

 Granby's Main Street runs along East Agate Avenue, home to many of the town's local businesses.
 Rocky Mountain Roastery Coffee Shop makes brews from beans roasted at high altitudes alongside tea from local Colorado tea houses.